Thomas C. Loverink - Albert Lea Tribune

 Tom was a consummate busy body and when he wasn’t working, he was building hot rods or attending car shows, riding bike, or socializing over coffee.
 Tom and Vicki enjoyed many trips that included car shows and stays in Branson, MO.
 He had an infectious personality and lit up the room wherever he went.
 His wit and humor created uncountable belly laughs and sore cheeks over the years.
 His three grandchildren put a smile on his face that even the fastest hot rod couldn’t do.
 Camping, going to the county fair, or being around them and talking smart were a few of his favorite activities.
 From the youngest to the oldest, his animated expressions always pulled laughter out of them.

-His legacy will live on through his loving wife, Vicki; son Joshua Loverink; daughter Kimberly Robran and her spouse Jarrod, and grandchildren Leah and Jackson Robran; son Brandon Loverink and his spouse Amber, and grandson Brayden Thomas Loverink.
+His legacy will live on through his loving wife, Vicki; son Joshua Loverink; daughter Kimberly Robran and her spouse Jarrod, and grandchildren Leah and Jackson Robran; son Brandon Loverink and his spouse Amber; grandson Brayden Thomas Loverink; and siblings Gord (Deb) Loverink, Julie (Dewey) Draayer, Gayle Loverink and Don Loverink.

 Tom is preceded in death by his parents, Herbert and Jennie Loverink; twin sons, Thomas and Timothy Loverink; and sister, Gwen Loverink.